historical-theology/stthomas/faith-reason-revelation/syllabus-regular.md

 # Faith, Reason, and Revelation

-Corey Stephan, Ph.D.
+Instructor: Corey Stephan, Ph.D.

 * Email: corey.stephan@stthom.edu
-* Office Hours (TBD): meet.jit.si/DrStephan

-Fall 2022
+* Office Hours: Mondays from 8:00-9:30 AM & Tuesdays from 1:00-2:30 PM in [meet.jit.si/DrStephan](meet.jit.si/DrStephan)

+Teaching Assistant: Mrs. Karina Peña

+* Email: penai@stthom.edu

-ONLINE and IN-PERSON, REGULAR SCHEDULE
+Fall 2022: ONLINE and IN-PERSON, REGULAR SCHEDULE

 *A syllabus inspired by Sr. Albert Marie Surmanski, O.P., Ph.D.'s*

+Notes:

-NB: Throughout this document, I demarcate a handful of minor differences between expectations for ONLINE only (asynchronous) students and IN-PERSON (face-to-face) students.
+1) Throughout this document, I demarcate a handful of minor differences between expectations for ONLINE only (asynchronous) students and IN-PERSON (face-to-face) students.
 Everything that I do not demarcate with ONLINE or IN-PERSON applies equally to all students.

+2) Some submission deadlines are to be determined.

+3) I reserve the right as the instructor to revise this syllabus at any time during the semester.

 ***